Language:

 3.2 - Provides secure employment

-Whilst fixed-term employment may be suitable for some workers’ circumstances, secure employment is a fundamental improvement of working conditions for many others.
+Whilst fixed-term employment may be suitable for some workers’ circumstances, secure employment is a fundamental improvement in working conditions for many others.

 To achieve this point, the employer must meet ALL of the following: